 - 3.1 Give an algorithm that supports PREDECESSOR in $O(\log n)$ time. - 3.2 Give an algorithm that supports RANGEREPORT in $O(\log n + \operatorname{occ})$ time, where occ is the number of elements in the output. - 3.3 Give an algorithm that supports RANGECOUNT in $O(\log n)$ time.
-Here you will need to store and maintain some additional information in the data structure.

-4 Inventory Management Suppose you are running a business that sells recycled single socks.
-The socks arrive from your suppliers (recycling facilities where people drop off their old socks) at any point in time and you need to keep track of your current inventory and some basic statistics.
+Here you will need to store and maintain some additional information in the data structure. - 4 Inventory Management Suppose you are running a business that sells recycled single socks.
+The socks arrive from your suppliers (recycling facilities where people drop off their old socks), and you need to keep track of your current inventory and some basic statistics.
 Specifically, each sock is identified by a size and a color.
-We assume that size and color are represented by an integer.
-You want to maintain a database D of socks that support the following operations:

-- NEW(s, c): Add a new sock to D of size s and color c. - SELL(s, c): Remove a sock of size s and color c.
-Return "unavailable" if there is no such sock in D. - UNIQUE: Return to total number of distinct socks in D, i.e., the number of different pairs of sizes and colors combinations of socks that appear in D. - MAXFREQUENT: Return a combination of size and color of a sock that appear most frequently in D.
+We assume that two integers represent size and color.
+You want to maintain a database D of socks that support the following operations: - NEW(s, c): Add a new sock to D of size s and color c. - Sell(s,c): Remove a sock of size s and color c.
+Return "unavailable" if there is no such sock in D. - UNIQUE: Return the total number of distinct socks in D, i.e., the number of different pairs (s, c) of sock size and color that appear in D. - MAXFREQUENT: Return the most frequent sock that appears in D, i.e., the most frequent pair (s, c) that appears in D. If there is more than one such pair, return any of them.